josefbacik/kernelscope/json-api.md

 # Generic events submitted to the logger from the profiled machine

-categoryname - Must be a valid category, so offcputime for now. columnX - A column name for that category
+ - categoryname: Must be a valid category, so offcputime for now.
+ - columnX: A column name for that category

 ```
 {